nuodb/migration-tools/README.md

             [--data=[true | false]]                                     Enables or disables data migration, true by default [--schema=[true | false]]                                   Enables or disables schema migration, true by default [data migration, optional]
+            [table names & types]
+                [--table=table [table ...]]
+Comma separated list of exact table names either shortened or fully qualified including catalog and schema; table name patterns using regex symbols * to match any number of characters and ? symbol to match any single character or mix of table names and table name patterns
+                [--table.exclude=table [table ...]]
+Comma separated list of excluded table names or excluded table name patterns using regex symbol * to match any number of characters and ? to match any single character
             [commit strategy specification]
                 [--commit.strategy=[single | batch | custom]]           Commit strategy name, either single or batch or fully classified class name of a custom strategy implementing com.nuodb.migrator.jdbc.commit.CommitStrategy, default is batch
                 [--commit.*=[commit strategy attributes]]               Commit strategy attributes, such as commit.batch.size which is a number of updates to batch for commit point used with batch commit strategy, default is 1000
             [insert type specification]
                 [--replace (-r)]                                        Writes REPLACE statements rather than INSERT statements
-                [--table.*.replace]                                     Writes REPLACE statement for the specified table [--table.*.insert]                                      Writes INSERT statement for the specified table [--time.zone (-z)=time zone]                                Time zone enables date columns to be dumped and reloaded between servers in different time zones
+                [--table.*.replace]                                     Writes REPLACE statement for the specified table [--table.*.insert]                                      Writes INSERT statement for the specified table
+            [--time.zone (-z)=time zone]                                Time zone enables date columns to be dumped and reloaded between servers in different time zones
         [schema migration, optional]
             [type declarations & translations, optional]